Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Data and method

+Following \citet{2014MNRAS.444.3258M} and \citet{2015MNRAS.446..354P}, we obtain the near-peak sample by restricting the phase of our spectroscopic observations to be within 5~days relative to the peak luminosity.
+The velocity evolution within this phase range is expected to be mild and small \citep[e.g., with a mean gradient of $\sim30$\,\kms\ per day;][]{2015MNRAS.446..354P}.
+This phase cut gives a near-peak sample of 126 SNe.
+We further exclude 14 SNe due to the insufficient wavelength coverage on the \Siii\ feature.
+Following \citet{2012ApJ...748..127F}, we also perform a visual inspection to exclude the spectra that are noisy and/or have a flat absorption feature, have significant sky residuals, have obvious reduction issues, or combinations of the above factors.
+Finally, we are able to measure the \vsiii\ from 48 SNe~Ia in our sample.

-Here we use the technique from \citet{2006AJ....131.1648B} to measure the velocity.
+We use the technique from \citet{2006AJ....131.1648B} to measure the velocity.
 Following the procedure described in \citet{2019MNRAS.486.5785S}, the spectrum is first smoothed with an inverse-variance Gaussian kernel of a temporary smoothing factor.
 An error spectrum is then determined from the smoothed residual spectrum by subtracting the initially smoothed spectrum from the original spectrum.
-A signal-to-noise ratio (S/N) is estimated using the median flux ratio between the smoothed spectrum and error spectrum.
+An S/N is estimated using the median flux ratio between the smoothed and the error spectrum.
 This S/N will be used to determine the final smoothing factor \citep[by adopting the empirical relation in][]{2019MNRAS.486.5785S} to smooth the SN spectrum.
-The \vsiii\ is calculated by measuring the minimum wavelength of the smoothed \Siii\ line.
+The \vsiii\ is calculated by measuring the wavelength at the minimum flux of the smoothed \Siii\ line.
+The uncertainties in \vsiii\ are estimated by randomly varying the smoothing factor 10000 times within the typical range of our sample (0.002 to 0.0045).
+It is noted that the uncertainties in \vsiii\ are not considered when classifying our SNe into the HV and NV subgroups.
+However, we find that this has a negligible effect on our results.